codex-storage/nim-goldilocks-hash/README.md

 Hash digests consist of 4 field elements (approximately 256 bits).

 When constructing binary Merkle trees, we similarly work on units of 4 field elements.
-We use a custom ``safe'' Merkle tree building convention, which ensures that different inputs can never produce the same Merkle root (except with negligible probability).
+We use a custom "safe" Merkle tree building convention, which ensures that different input sequences can never produce the same Merkle root (except with negligible probability).

-When hashing bytes, first we pad the byte sequence to a multiple of 31 bytes using the `10*` padding strategy, and then we convert each 31 byte piece into 4 field elements by using the lowest 62 bits.
-We do this for two reasons: 1) to be a drop-in replacement for the BN254 implementation which also takes 31 bytes at a time; and 2) because hashing 31/62 bytes with one permutation is almost 11% more efficient than using only 28/56 bytes at a time.
+When hashing bytes, first we pad the byte sequence to a multiple of 31 (or 62) bytes using the `10*` padding strategy, and then we convert each 31 byte piece into 4 field elements by filling their lowest 62 bits (note that 31 bytes = 248 bits = 4 x 62 bits).
+We do this for two reasons: 1) to be a drop-in replacement for the BN254 implementation which also takes 31 bytes at a time; and 2) because hashing 31 (or 62) bytes with one permutation is almost 11% more efficient than using only 28 (or 56) bytes at a time.

 When hashing field elements, similarly we pad using the `10*` strategy.
-Domain separation ensures that using different sponge rates, or different types of input don't produce the same hash.
+Domain separation ensures that using different sponge rates, or different types of input won't produce the same hash.

 Usage